lee-zhg/spss-predict-loan-eligibility/README.md

 1. Right click the `Bayes Net` node, then select `Run`.
 In a few seconds, a model is created in an orange colored node.

-Right click on the orange colored node, then click on View.
+Right click on the orange colored node, then click on `View Model`.
 Now you can see the Network Graph and other model information here.

 #### Step 7.
 View Model

-1. Right click on the orange-colored model node, then select on `View`.
+1. Right click on the orange-colored model node, then select on `View Model`.

 1. Now you can see the Network Graph and other model information here.